DUNE/dune-justin/docs/justin_command.man_page.md

     	      --classad NAME=VALUE can be used one or more times to add ClassAds to the jobs submitted for this stage.

+    	      --site SITENAME can be used to restrict jobs for this stage to a single site for testing.
+If the site is not available, then no jobs will run.

            simple-workflow [--description DESC] [--mql QUERY|--monte-carlo COUNT]
     	      [--scope SCOPE] [--refind-end-date YYYYMMDD]